-Below are some internal resources, articles, and updates provided by the team at STA Wealth:
+Below are some internal resources, articles, and updates provided by the team at Avidian Wealth:

 Weekly Newsletter: If you are not receiving our weekly newsletter, please use the preceding link to sign up.

 Pandemic and Stimulus Signed into Law – December 2020: on December 27, 2020, President Trump signed a $2.3 trillion Coronavirus relief and government funding bill, Consolidated Appropriations Act of 2021, into law extending billions of dollars in relief aid to individuals and businesses across the country.